• Skip to primary navigation

 Can I make the pecan shortbread dough ahead of time?

-How should I measure the flour for best results?
+How should I measure the flour for ideal results?

 The most accurate way is by weight, but if using cups, use the spoon-and-level method to avoid over-packing.